utep-cs-systems-courses/arch1-project2-Solomond10/project/README.md

 The Makefile in this directory is used to build program on the msp430 in order to be able to run the program on the msp430.
-To implement program onto msp430 simply type make load in the project folder.
+To implement program onto msp430 simply type make load while in the project folder.
 To get rid of unwanted executable files simply type make clean while in the project folder.